-Pomegranate fruits have a leathery hard skin; inside are hundreds of small seeds, each surrounded by a juicy red pulp.
+Pomegranate fruits have a leathery hard skin; inside are hundreds of small seeds called arils, each surrounded by a juicy red pulp.
 The pomegranate can be grown as a bushy shrub or as a small tree.
 The fruits come to harvest from mid-summer through autumn.

 Pomegranate seeds, pulp, and juice are both tart and sweet.
 Pomegranates can be eaten out of hand—although this can be a bit of a messy chore—or the bright red seeds can be used as a garnish for salads, fruit cups, and desserts.
 The juice adds a sweet-tart flavor to marinades and basting sauces and is used in punches and cocktails and is the basis for grenadine syrup.

 Pomegranates grow best in hot, arid regions.
-It is native from Iran to the Himalayas in northern India and is commonly grown in Mediterranean-climate regions.
-In cool regions pomegranates should be grown in a greenhouse where the minimum temperature does not dip below 50°F.
+There are cultivars that grow in slightly cooler regions.
+The pomegranate fruit tree is native from Iran to the Himalayas in northern India and is often grown in Mediterranean-climate regions of North America.
+(Spanish settlers brought the pomegranate to Florida, Arizona, and California in the seventeenth century.)
+In cold winter regions, pomegranates should be grown in a greenhouse where the minimum temperature does not dip below 50°F.